08darknight1/SuperC-PPT/README.md

 - As soon as you download the ZIP of the project, you just need to run ProjetoPPT.exe after extracting it;

-- As you can see from all the screenshots, all the options are in Portuguse as there is currently no version of this made in English.
+- As you can see from the screenshots, all the options are in Portuguse as there is currently no version of this made in English.
 Maybe in the future I will work on one;

 - This entire project was written in C using the IDE <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/39720ba6-91c0-4ac0-9dab-67c9f03aef88" />;